github/objective-c-style-guide/README.md

  * Comments should be [Tomdoc](http://tomdoc.org/)-style.
  * Use `#pragma mark`s to categorize methods and protocol implementations.

-## Properties, Instance Variables, and Declarations
+## Properties and Instance Variables

  * Never declare an ivar unless you need to change its type from its declared property.
  * Prefer exposing an immutable type for a property if it being mutable is an implementation detail.
 This is a valid reason to declare an ivar for a property.